mcsrainbow/mcsrainbow.github.io/en/2026/02/using-sops-age-to-encrypt-files/index.md

-# Using SOPS + AGE to Encrypt Files
+# Using SOPS + age to Encrypt Files

-SOPS stands for Secrets OPerationS, with an official description as "Simple and flexible tool for managing secrets".
+[SOPS](https://github.com/getsops/sops) stands for Secrets OPerationS, with an official description as "Simple and flexible tool for managing secrets".
-With the AGE (Actual Good Encryption), it offers more convenient private key management, more intuitive operations, and easier integration with CI compared to git-crypt.
+With the [age](https://github.com/FiloSottile/age), it offers more convenient private key management, more intuitive operations, and easier integration with CI compared to git-crypt.

 <!--more-->